How Many Nickels Make Up $2

 Practical Examples and Scenarios

 Another scenario is when you’re at a garage sale or a local market where small cash transactions are common.
 If you want to pay exactly $2 using only nickels, you’ll know precisely how many to hand over.
-This can be particularly useful if you're trying to get rid of excess change.
+Consider this: this can be particularly useful if you're trying to get rid of excess change.
 Additionally, understanding the nickel-to-dollar conversion can be helpful when dealing with vending machines that accept coins.
 Knowing that 20 nickels make a dollar, you can quickly calculate how many nickels you need for a specific purchase.

 Historical Significance of the Nickel